Mentors-Outreach/hextra/exampleSite/content/docs/guide/browsing-the-home-screen.md

    - Get notified about new comments, likes, or mentions related to your posts or engagement.

 10. **Navigation Sidebar:**
-    - Navigate through the [https://social.mentorsoutreach.org/] platform using the sidebar.
+    - Navigate through the [Mentors Outreach community](https://social.mentorsoutreach.org/) platform using the sidebar.
     - Access other community spaces, messages, and settings from the sidebar menu.

 11. **Responsive Design:**